Northridge Secures Property for Potential Future Development | Learn More

 High School Band: The Sound of a Professional Outfit

-Our High School band is high quality, often mistaken as a professional outfit.
-Moreover, most of the practice takes place during the school day Activity Period, so athletes are able to participate in the music program and their sports.
+Our High School band is of such high caliber that it’s often mistaken for a professional ensemble.
+Best of all, with most practices held during the school day’s Activity Period, student-athletes can participate in both music and sports.

 Our Ensembles